oregono/DATA-STRUCTURE-EXAM-223006910-NIYORUREMA-Patrick/README.md

 CONTACT MANAGEMENT
- - Two specialized classes—`FamilyContact` and `ProfessionalContact`—were created to represent different types of contacts.
+ - Two specialized classes **FamilyContact** and **ProfessionalContact** were created to represent different types of contacts.
- - These classes inherit from an abstract base class `ContactBase`, which defines virtual functions for displaying and retrieving contact names.
+ - These classes inherit from an abstract base class **ContactBase**, which defines virtual functions for displaying and retrieving contact names.

 GROUP MANAGEMENT
-- Groups are implemented as a dynamic structure using a `Group` struct.
+- Groups are implemented as a dynamic structure using a **Group** struct.
 - Each group holds a dynamic array of pointers to contact objects (polymorphic), allowing flexible group composition.